Success & Failure Choices

 Morgan State University

-Three years after Dr. Alfred Blalock performed the first heart surgery using the techniques Vivien Thomas developed, Thomas investigated fulfilling his dream of becoming a doctor by contacting Morgan State University (MSU).
+Three years after Dr. Alfred Blalock performed the first heart surgery using the techniques Vivien Thomas developed, Thomas investigated fulfilling his dream of becoming a doctor by contacting Morgan State University (MSU) in Baltimore, Maryland.
 MSU refused to grant Thomas credit for his life experience, telling him he would have to take all of the normal freshman courses.
-MSU denied Vivien Thomas an identity as an adult with real world experience and shortsightedly failed to include a medical pioneer on its list of distinguished alumni.
+MSU denied Vivien Thomas a positive identity as an adult with real world experience and shortsightedly failed to include a medical pioneer on its list of distinguished alumni.

 Lehman Brothers CEO Dick Fuld would not speak to employees he considered beneath him, talked about crushing his competitors, and thought Lehman Brothers could take any amount of risk.
 He financed long term investments with short term money.
 When Lehman Brothers collapsed in the biggest bankruptcy in history (ten times bigger than Enron), its stock had plummeted from a high value of $85 a share to 3¢ a share.